-The use of memory in C after it has been freed is undefined behaviour.
-Depending on the execution path taken in the program, freed memory may have been reallocated via another call of $\mathtt{malloc}()$ or other dynamic memory allocation.
+The use of memory in C after it has been freed is undefined behavior.
+Depending on the execution path taken in the program, freed memory may have been reallocated via another call of malloc() or other dynamic memory allocation.
 If the memory has not been reallocated, use of the memory may be unnoticed.
 However, if the memory has been reallocated, altering of the data contained in the memory will almost certainly result in data corruption.
-Determining that a dangling memory reference is the cause of a problem and locating it can be difficult
+Determining that a dangling memory reference is the cause of a problem and locating it can be difficult.

-Setting and using another pointer to the same section of dynamically allocated memory can also lead to undefined behaviour. .
+Setting and using another pointer to the same section of dynamically allocated memory can also lead to undefined behaviour.
 Consider the following section of code:

 '''

-int ptr = malloc (100sizeof(int));/ allocate space for 100 integers /

-if (ptr != NULL) {

-/\star check to see that the memory

-could be allocated /

 int ptr2 = &ptr[10];

 / set ptr2 to point to the 10th

-element of the allocated memory /
+element of the allocated memory ^{\star/}

 / perform some operations on the memory /

+...

+/ memory is no longer needed /

 free (ptr);

-/ memory is no longer needed /

 / set ptr to NULL to prevent ptr

 ptr = NULL;

 from being used again /

 / program continues performing

+...

 other operations /

 ptr2[0] = 10;

-/\star ERROR - memory is being used
+/ ERROR - memory is being used

 after it has been released via ptr2 /

+...

 }

 return (0);

+1

 '''

 Dynamic memory was allocated via a malloc() and then later in the code, ptr2 was used to point to an address in the dynamically allocated memory.
-After the memory was freed using free(ptr) and the good practice of setting ptr to NULL was followed to avoid a dangling reference by ptr later in the code, a dangling reference still existed using ptr2.
+After the memory was freed using free (ptr) and the good practice of setting ptr to NULL was followed to avoid a dangling reference by ptr later in the code, a dangling reference still existed using ptr2.

-- Follow the advice provided by TR 24772-1 clause 6.14.2. - Set a freed pointer to NULL immediately after the free () call to prevent multiple deallocation or use of a dangling reference via this pointer, as illustrated in the following code:
+- Follow the guidance contained in by TR 24772-1 clause 6.14.2. - Use a macro to call free() and to set the freed pointer to NULL to prevent multiple deallocation or use of a dangling reference via this pointer. - Avoid creating additional pointers to dynamically allocated memory.